All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Can I use anti-aging peptides with GLP-1 medications?

 Yes, and this combination is increasingly common in longevity medicine practices.
-GLP-1 receptor agonists address metabolic health and body composition, while anti-aging peptides target separate mechanisms like GH optimization, immune function, and tissue repair.
+GLP-1 receptor agonists address metabolic health and body composition, while anti-aging peptides target separate mechanisms like GH improvement, immune function, and tissue repair.
 The combination requires physician oversight to monitor metabolic markers, as both GLP-1 and GH secretagogues affect insulin and glucose metabolism.

 Do I need to cycle peptides or can I use them indefinitely?